hgamboa/nova-adv-inst/lab1-rpi.md

 ## Goal 3 - Remote connect

-* Launch the vnc server
+* Launch the vnc server (execute the following command in the shell)

 `
 vncserver